tehuticode/LibraNet/README.md

 # LibraNet

-LibraNet is a library management system built with PHP.
+LibraNet is a library management system built with PHP, javascript, bootstrap and MySql

 ## Installation